A Simple Way to Understand Risk Management

 The Components of Risk

-Risk - future results that you might not like.
+Risk — Future outcomes that you might not like.

-Causes of Risk - when your control mechanisms fail to make your sources of risk behave properly.
+Causes of Risk — When your control mechanisms fail to manage sources of risk properly.

-Risk Consequence - the final happening that carry dollar losses.
+Risk Consequence — The final outcome that results in financial losses.

 Measuring Risk

-Risk Appetite - how aggressive you are in pursuing risks.
+Risk Appetite — How aggressive you pursue risks.

-Risk Tolerance - how strong is your defense and resilience.
+Risk Tolerance — The strength of your defense and resilience.

 Managing Risk

-Risk Evaluation - deciding what to do with risk.
+Risk Evaluation — Deciding how to address risk.

 Risk Assessment = Risk Identification + Risk Analysis + Risk Evaluation